 Beware The Boston Bump – an infographic by the Boston personal injury lawyer team at Law Office of John J. Sheehan

 When in Rome – oh, I mean Boston…

 While Boston did not make Allstate’s 2013 list of cities with the worst drivers – it still tends to have a reputation for bad drivers, not to mention bad traffic (Boston ranked number 10 on Allstate’s worst traffic list).
 The Boston Discovery Guide lists 14 safe driving tips while visiting Boston.
 The first tip is simply, “Don’t” – meaning, do not drive while visiting Boston!
 Not all visitors heed this warning though.

 Some Bostonians blame traffic accidents on out-of-towners’ inability to drive like a Bostonian in Boston.
 The driving culture on B-town’s narrow and busy streets probably does take law abiding, non-native drivers off guard.
 For example, if one does not accelerate and move forward the instant a light turns green, one may incur a “Boston Bump” – an alleged ‘tap’ on the rear bumper from the vehicle behind (a friendly reminder, of sorts).
 As noted the infographic, rear-end collisions accounted for the most frequently occurring type of wreck in Boston – well over 1,000 accidents in 2011.
-If you were involved in a rear-end collisions, please contact our rear-end collision lawyer.
+If you were involved in a rear-end collisions, please contact our Lynn, MA bicycle accident lawyer today.